cambrozak/bpl001/doc/02-lesson-plan.md

-#Session Two: Intro to Programming, Movement with Motors
+#Session Two: Intro to Programming, Movement with Motors, Positioning with Compass and Gyroscope

 ###Lab: Move the Robot, Edge Detection, Program motor control using libraries & APIs (15min)
 ####_**Objective: Students load and manipulate a simple program that moves the Robot back and forth within a boundary line**_